hacs/documentation/source/docs/use/type/dashboard_card.md

 ---
-id: plugins
-title: Lovelace Plugins
+title: Dashboard Card
-description: "Category: Lovelace Plugins"
+description: Lorem ipsum...
 ---

 The [Lovelace UI](https://www.home-assistant.io/lovelace/) is a customizable interface.
 With additional community plugins you can extend the default experience.